 If there is a large number of proteins and potential candidates, we may also perform a Sliding Window Z-Score Test.
 However, this is rare as many of these experiments don’t yield sufficient numbers of proteins to do this method (a large number of proteins may also indicates excessive background that hasn’t been sufficiently removed).
 You can find a description of this method at Phil Wilmarth’s Github site here: https://github.com/pwilmart/Z-score_GUI.

 Results from these experiments are semi-quantitative.
 Spectral counts correlate well with protein abundance, but the correlation is not perfect, and can vary from protein to protein.
 Because of this, the data is best used to screen samples for large differences.
-Findings should be confirmed by other means before publication.
+Findings should be confirmed by repeat LC/MS experiments or by other means before publication.

 Submitting Projects, Costs, and Other Concerns.